Grasleitenpass to Tierser Alpl to Schlernhaus!

 Every night, it truly feels like you’ve earned your snooze, and every night is black black with a smattering of stars across the sky.
 So I imagine, at least–our nights were vastly cloudy.

 After a fitful sleep snore-battling with Kristoff (I blame a growing sinus infection), we snarf down some breakfast and eagerly begin on our way, our last full day.
 Well, maybe slightly trepidatiously.
-You see this thing?
-After hiking down, it is a sharp, zig-zagging ascent with plenty of loose stones.
+You see this trail?
+After hiking down, the reward is a sharp, zig-zagging ascent with plenty of loose stones.
 My boyfriend of a month may or may not have thought my ultimate goal was to kill him during this trip, but he also loved most minutes of it.

 Why the Dolomites are the Best #2: You will become a human onion!

 Now, we are professional wardrobe changers.
 With the changes in elevation and exertion, we must have stripped and re-clothed ourselves at least seven times a day.
 Pack clothing that is easily layered!!